peteroupc/CBOR/docs/PeterO.Cbor.CBOREncodeOptions.md

    <b>Returns:</b>

 A value indicating whether to allow duplicate keys when reading CBOR objects from a data stream.
 The default is false.

+<a id="AllowEmpty"></a>
+### AllowEmpty

+    public bool AllowEmpty { get; }

+ Gets a value indicating whether decoding a CBOR object will return  `null`  instead of a CBOR object if the stream has no content or the end of the stream is reached before decoding begins.
+Used only when decoding CBOR objects.

+   <b>Returns:</b>

+A value indicating whether decoding a CBOR object will return  `null`  instead of a CBOR object if the stream has no content or the end of the stream is reached before decoding begins.
+The default is false.

 <a id="Ctap2Canonical"></a>
 ### Ctap2Canonical